shafayetrahat/shafayetrahat/README.md

 - 🔭 I’m currently working on Biophysics and Data Science
 - 🌱 I'm currently working on a Microbiome study
-- 👯 I’m looking to collaborate on Biophysics and Machine learning
+- 👯 I’m looking to collaborate on physics aware machine learning and AI in computational biology
-- 🤔 I’m looking for help with Spectroscopy and Structural Biology
+- 🤔 I’m looking for help with Quantum Computing in Computational Biolgy
 - 💬 Ask me about DNA sequencing
 [![@shafayetrahat's Holopin board](https://holopin.me/shafayetrahat)](https://holopin.io/@shafayetrahat)